-Acknowledgements.
+565 Acknowledgements.
 We would like to thank MeteoSwiss and EPFL for the possibility of conducting this research in this collaborative framework.
 We are particularly grateful for the assistance of Daniele Nerini and Loris Foresti in adding the T-DaTing algorithm to the pySTEPS package.
 Advice and feedback provided by Alessandro Hering on the reconstruction of a thunderstorm tracking algorithm was greatly appreciated.
-We also thank Susanna Mohr and one anonymous reviewer for their thoughtful feedback and suggestions to improve this article.